New graduate registration

 When to apply

-- If you are applying to be registered on the date you will be awarded your degree, please submit your application at least 2 weeks before that date.
+- Waiting for your degree: If you are applying to be registered as soon as possible after you are awarded your degree, please submit your application at least 2 weeks before the date you will be awarded your degree.

-- If you have already been awarded your degree, apply to be registered at the next monthly Board meeting.
+- Already have your degree: If you have already been awarded your degree, apply to be registered at the next monthly Board meeting.
 See the cut-off dates for submitting applications.

 How to apply and what to send us